Time to read: 5 mins

 What other things can it cover?

-Fundamentally insurance for dogs is there to cover you against the vet fees occuring from treatment, however many providers offer additional benefits.
+Insurance for dogs is there to cover you against the vet fees occurring from treatment, however, many providers offer additional benefits.
 Most providers will be able to offer you:

 Loss and recovery